Harold Baines

-Harold Douglas Baines (born March 15, 1959) is an American former right fielder and designated hitter (DH) in Major League Baseball who played for five American League (AL) teams from 1980 to 2001, and is best known for his three stints with the Chicago White Sox.
+Harold Douglas Baines (born March 15, 1959) is an American former designated hitter and right fielder in Major League Baseball who played for five American League (AL) teams from 1980 to 2001, and is best known for his three stints with the Chicago White Sox.
 A Maryland native, he also played seven years with his hometown team, the Baltimore Orioles, over three separate periods.
 The first overall selection in the 1977 Major League Baseball Draft and a six-time All-Star, Baines led the AL in slugging percentage in 1984.
-He held the White Sox team record for career home runs from 1987 until Carlton Fisk passed him in 1990; his eventual total of 221 remains the club record for left-handed hitters, as do his 981 runs batted in (RBI) and 585 extra base hits with the team.
-His 1,688 hits and 1,643 games as a DH stood as major league records until David Ortiz broke them in 2013 and 2014.
+He held the White Sox team record for career home runs from 1987 until Carlton Fisk passed him in 1990; his total of 221 remains the club record for left-handed hitters, as do his 981 runs batted in (RBI) and 585 extra base hits with the team.
+His 1,688 hits and 1,643 games as a DH stood as major-league records until David Ortiz broke them in 2013 and 2014.
 He also held the mark for career home runs as a DH (236) until Edgar Martínez passed him in 2004.

-One of the most durable, consistent and respected hitters of his era, Baines batted over .300 eight times and hit .324 in 31 career postseason games, topping the .350 mark in five separate series.
-Upon his retirement he ranked seventh in AL history in games played (2,830) and tenth in RBI (1,628).
-Noted as well for his power hitting in clutch situations, he was tied for seventh in AL history in grand slams (13), fourth in three-home-run games (3), and tied for seventh in major league history in walk-off home runs (10).
-He went on to serve as a coach with the White Sox from 2004 to 2015 before moving into a role of team ambassador and spring training instructor.
-Baines was elected to the Baseball Hall of Fame by the Today's Game Era Committee as part of the Class of 2019.
+One of the most durable, consistent, and respected hitters of his era, Baines batted over .300 eight times and hit .324 in 31 career postseason games, topping .350 in five separate series.
+Upon his retirement, he ranked seventh in AL history in games played (2,830) and 10th in RBI (1,628).
+Noted as well for his power hitting in clutch situations, he was tied for seventh in AL history in grand slams (13), fourth in three-home-run games (three), and tied for seventh in major league history in walk-off home runs (10).
+He served as a coach with the White Sox from 2004 to 2015 before moving into a role of team ambassador and spring training instructor.
+Baines was elected to the Baseball Hall of Fame by the Today's Game Era Committee as part of the class of 2019.

-Early years
+Early life

-Baines was raised in St. Michaels, Maryland by his father, Linwood, a stonemason, with his three brothers and a sister.
+Baines was raised in St. Michaels, Maryland, by his father, Linwood, a stonemason, with his three brothers and a sister.
 He described his father as his "idol, more than anybody else."
 His father was separated from his mother, Gloria.
 White Sox owner Bill Veeck began scouting Baines when he was just 12 years old while Veeck was living on the Eastern Shore of Maryland.

 He graduated in 1977 from St. Michaels High School on Maryland's Eastern Shore where, as a senior, he batted .532 and was named a high school All-American.
 The White Sox made Baines the first overall selection in the 1977 amateur draft.
 He received a signing bonus of $32,000 – a record low for a first overall pick.
-The owner of the White Sox at the time, Bill Veeck, had spotted Baines playing Little League ball years before at the age of 12.